hibri/hibri.github.io/_posts/2019-06-08-the_testing_pyramid.md

 Acceptance tests, test if we are building the right thing.
 We write these tests in terms that our business and users can understand.
 With these tests we focus on only our code and the system we build.
 We mock out all the external dependencies.
 If we can't mock these out, we try to create local, in-memory or implementations that we can control.

 For example if our system relies on a database, we hook it up to a lightweight version we can spin up in a container.
 An in memory version works even better (SQL-Lite, SQL Server Local edition).
 We can start our lightweight database from a clean, known state for our tests.
-We can through away the database after running tests, as no one else relies on it.
+We can throw away the database after running tests, as no one else relies on it.

 ## Integration Tests